-- FR clothing shall be worn and maintained accordingly: - o FRC shall be worn as described in the manufacturer's instructions.
-FRC should be inspected, laundered, repaired and/or taken out-of-service per the manufacturer's recommendations. - Long sleeved FRC shall be worn in designated FRC areas / jobs.
+- FR clothing shall be worn and maintained accordingly: - FRC shall be worn as described in the manufacturer's instructions.
+FRC should be inspected, laundered, repaired and/or taken out-of-service per the manufacturer's recommendations.

-- Workers shall wear FRC as the outer-most garments except when other personal protective clothing is required.
-Only approved FR outerwear is permitted to be worn over flame-resistant garments. - o Workers should not wear synthetic blends such as nylon, polyester, rayon, polyethylene, etc. under the FRC.
+- o Long sleeved FRC shall be worn in designated FRC areas / jobs. - Workers shall wear FRC as the outer-most garments except when other personal protective clothing is required.
+Only approved FR outerwear is permitted to be worn over flame-resistant garments. - Workers should not wear synthetic blends such as nylon, polyester, rayon, polyethylene, etc. under the FRC.
 Only natural fibers such as 100% cotton or wool or FR are recommended to be worn underneath FRC. - o FRC shall be worn in such a manner as to completely cover the torso, arms and legs (sleeves rolled down, shirt tucked in and body fully zipped or buttoned up).
 In addition, appropriate hand protection the appropriate gloves should be worn whenever FRC is required.
-FR smocks are not allowed. - o Where there is a risk of exposure to heat stress, FRC should be constructed of lighter weight FR materials. - The table below lists the acceptable styles of FRC.
+FR smocks are not allowed. - o Where there is a risk of exposure to heat stress, FRC should be constructed of lighter weight FR materials. - o In addition to the above requirements, 100% natural fiber (e.g., cotton) clothing is required for daily work wear. - The table below lists the acceptable styles of FRC.